RayHightower/RayHightower.com/GROK.md

 ## Do not
 - Do not use old UA-330946-28
 - Do not ask for line-by-line edits
+- Do not give snippets of files.
+Always deliver complete files.
+For example, if you're changing one parameter on one line of a CSS file, Grok should always deliver the entire, changed file.

 ## Next
 - (write the next task here)